 How many hours does your job require you to work a week?

 The band meet for practice once a week for three hours.
 For the actual gig, we get to the venue a couple of hours before we start to perform.
 It varies, as we can be performing for between 1-3 hours, normally with breaks.
-I’d say a typical gigs will be 2 hours set up/pack away, and 2 hours performing.
+I’d say a typical gig would be 2 hours set up/pack away, and 2 hours performing.
 We gig most Friday and Saturday nights, but can be more during peak months.

 What is the social aspect of your job like?